Inspection

 A three-dimensional form tolerance that describes the allowable variability in the shape and appearance of a cylinder.
 Cylindricity is an individual tolerance.

-dial indicator
+dial indicators

-functional gage
+functional gages

-A gage representing a worst case mating part that provides a simple pass/fail assessment of the inspected part.
+A gage representing a worst-case mating part that provides a simple pass/fail assessment of the inspected part.
 Functional gages often can quickly inspect several features at once.

 height gage